CodingItWrong/reactnativetesting.io/docs/e2e/setup.md

    <Section title="Step One">
 ```

-Then open the `e2e/starter.e2e.js` (our renamed version of `starter.test.js` that `detox init` generated).
+Then open the `e2e/starter.test.js` file that `detox init` generated).
 Replace the contents with the following:

 ```javascript
 describe('App', () => {